heisarzola/unity-development-tools/Tools/Scriptable Object Factory/README.md

 # Scriptable Object Factory
+This tool adds a dockable editor window that allows the easy creation of **Scriptable Objects**, without the need to individually implement the ```[CreateAssetMenu("Some Directory")]``` attribute.

 For further documentation on this tool and Scriptable Objects, refer to [Arzola's devblog](http://heisarzola.com/devblog/unity-tip-3/).

-Once installed, the tool will be located on the top menu under the "Tools/Project" directory.

 #### Provided Tool: